Cooperative Agreements for State-Based Diabetes Control Programs and Evaluation of Surveillance Systems (93.988)

 Same as Application Procedure.

-Progress reports are required semi-annually.
+Progress reports are required annually.
 A plan of action is required annually.
-Special studies will require protocols, subject to approval.
+Cash reports are not applicable.
+Progress reports are required annually.
+A plan of action is required annually.
 Financial status reports are required no later than 90 days after the end of each specified funding period.
 Final financial status and progress reports are required 90 days after the end of a project.
+Progress reports are required annually.
+A plan of action is required annually.

 Records